evanx/redishub-legacy/README.md

 Private keyspaces can be created.
 They are secured using self-signed client certificates e.g. generated using `openssl.`

-#### What are the limits?

-The following account types:
-- hub - unathenticated public/secret ephemeral keyspaces
-- secure - client cert authenticated keyspaces
-- founder - has made a virtual currency transfer to a "RedisHub Founders" wallet

-These different account types have different service usage limits, e.g. in terms of keyspace TTLs.

-#### What is the "founders" virtual currency address

-It is a virtual currency account where senders automatically become "founders" who together own RedisHub.

-Their shareholding will be determined by computational analysis of the time series of:
-- your actual usage costs
-- your transfers

-I will be the original founder in the Bitcoin wallet and Ethereum wallet.
-The algorithm should be such that:
-- the second founder initially owns 49%
-- the 10th founder initially owns 5%
-- the 50th founder initially owns 1%

-#### Why the "Founders" ownship

-- it's a low cost transparent way to manage costs and payments
-- it's an interesting experiment
-- early adopters are critical to success, so reward that
-- the real value of any business is its customers
-- the idea of loyal customers being owners appeals to me

 #### What upcoming features?